wlough/C-GLASS/README.md

 ### Running unit tests

-One may run simcore's unit tests by passing `-DTESTS=TRUE` to CMake
+One may run C-GLASS's unit tests by passing `-DTESTS=TRUE` to CMake

 ```bash
 mkdir build